ARMmbed/mbed-os/TESTS/network/emac/README.md

 ```

-If you like to verify whether the echo server is receiving CTP Ethernet frames you can enable `echo-server-trace` option in the echo server configuration file.
-This can be used for debugging purposes.
-Do not run performance test like `EMAC unicast burst` with tracing enabled, since tracing affects the echo server performance.
+To verify whether the echo server is receiving CTP Ethernet frames, enable `echo-server-trace` option in the echo server configuration file.
+You can use this for debugging purposes.
+Do not run performance tests such as `EMAC unicast burst` with tracing enabled because tracing affects the echo server performance.

 ## Test cases